einoorish/FlutterGames/rainbow_puzzle/README.md

 ```

 *GestureDetector* captures and averages DragUpdateDetails and DragEndDetails, then submits the result to Controller.
-*StreamSubscription*'s event listener is set up to receive update events from the Controller to re-draw the UI after each turn (on swipe end)
+*StreamSubscription*'s event listener is set up to receive update events from the Controller to re-draw the UI after each turn

 ### Dependencies
 | Dependency | Usage |